-Alzheimer Scotland offers a wide range of community activities across Scotland, that provide opportunities for people to participate in activities that increase and, where possible, improve physical, mental and emotional wellbeing for people living with dementia.
+Alzheimer Scotland offers a wide range of community activities across Scotland, that provide opportunities for people to participate in activities that improve physical, mental, and emotional wellbeing for people living with dementia.

 The below are examples of community groups that Alzheimer Scotland runs.
 This list is not exhaustive as community groups are often altered to suit the needs of the individuals that the local team is supporting at that time.
 Community groups can also be structured around particular local interests to, such as farming or knitting.